If you’re looking to purchase a new property, but need a short term solution to bridge a gap, a bridging loan could help your business.

 The process of applying for a bridging loan can be a quick one.
 There’s a few pieces of information you’ll need to put together for the bridging lender.

-Here’s a step by step of the application process:
+Here's a step-by-step guide to the application process:

 1. Give the background details